Scrashdown/PRU-Audio-Processing/Report/Report.md

 Running the core audio processing code on the PRU instead of the main ARM CPU allows for lower latency due to the PRU's predictable timing and it not being subject to OS scheduling like a typical Linux process running on the ARM CPU would be.
 Offloading the ARM CPU from such an intensive task also prevents our library from having a significant impact on the global performance of the host when it is used.

+The code and documentation can be found here : [https://github.com/Scrashdown/PRU-Audio-Processing](https://github.com/Scrashdown/PRU-Audio-Processing).

 ## PRU / PRUSS

 The PRUSS is a module of the ARM CPU used on the BeagleBone Black.
 It stands for PRU SubSystem, where PRU stands for Programmable Real-time Unit.
 The PRUSS contains 2 PRUs which are essentially very small and simple 32-bit microprocessors running at 200 MHz and using a custom instruction set.
 Each PRU has a constant 200 MHz clock rate, 8 kB of instruction memory, 8 kB of data memory, along with 12 kB of data memory shared between the 2 PRUs.
 They can be programmed either in assembly using the `pasm` assembler or in C using the `clpru` and `lnkpru` tools.